-The subject site is zoned R1 General Residential and the proposal is permissible development in the zone.
-For reasons outlined in this Report, the proposal is considered to be inconsistent with the following objectives of the R1 General Residential zone:
+The proposal is considered to be inconsistent with the following objectives of the R1 General Residential zone:

-- To provide housing that is compatible with the character, style, orientation and pattern of surrounding buildings, streetscapes, works and landscaped areas. - To provide landscaped areas for the use and enjoyment of existing and future residents.

-- To ensure that subdivision creates lots of regular shapes that are complementary to, and compatible with, the character, style, orientation and pattern of the surrounding area. - To protect and enhance the amenity of existing and future residents and the neighbourhood.
+- To provide housing that is compatible with the character, style, orientation and pattern of surrounding buildings, streetscapes, works and landscaped areas. - To provide landscaped areas for the use and enjoyment of existing and future residents. - To ensure that subdivision creates lots of regular shapes that are complementary to, and compatible with, the character, style, orientation and pattern of the surrounding area. - To protect and enhance the amenity of existing and future residents and the neighbourhood.